 You may also want to take cost into consideration.
 For example, living in a city like Dublin is likely to be more expensive than living in a smaller town or city.
 Try to get an idea of the cost of living and how you plan to cover those costs.

 Location can be important in deciding where you’d like to live and study.
 Some people feel overwhelmed by living in a city and prefer to be part of a smaller community, while others would find a city more exciting.
 Think about what sort of environment you would like to live in, and find out which colleges would give you that experience.

 Remember also that studying abroad could be an option.
 If you want to study in the UK, you can apply through UCAS.
-Find out more about applying to UCAS here.
-Find information on applying to college in Europe here.
+Find out more about applying for college abroad.